 We can go through a lot of snacks at our house!
 Instead of opting for prepackaged (and not so healthy) versions, I try to provide healthy snacks for my family that are also tasty and kid-approved.
 This healthy homemade French onion dip is another one to add to the snack list.
-It’s great for kids and company (or even a midnight snack).
+It’s great for kids, game day, and company (or even a midday snack).

 For the Love of French Onion

-In high school I fell in love with the flavor of French onion soup.
+In high school, I fell in love with the flavor of French onion soup.
 I hadn’t had it before since onions were banned in our house (my dad hated even the smell).
 Since then we’ve switched to real food and I now make my own French onion soup mix.
-French onion dip is another way to get the onion-y flavors I crave.
+French onion dip is another way to get the onion flavor I crave.

 Skip the Chip: Healthy Dipping Ideas

 We don’t eat a lot of potato chips around here since most of them are made with unhealthy vegetable oils like canola and soy.
-However, there are some brands that use avocado oil or coconut oil for a healthier version of the potato chip.
+However, there are some brands (like this one) that use avocado oil or coconut oil for a healthier version of the plain potato chip.

-Here are some other potato chip alternatives to enjoy with this French onion dip.
+Here are some other pretzel and potato chip alternatives to enjoy with this French onion dip.
 Hint: They don’t all have to be chips!

 - Cucumber slices